Need some budget-saving holiday gift ideas this year? Here is a list of simple inexpensive Christmas gifts that everyone on your list will love!

 Tell us in the comments below: what are cheap but thoughtful Christmas gifts that you have given to friends or loved ones?

-Buying (or making) cheap but thoughtful Christmas gifts is a way to show you care without blowing your budget this year.
+Buying (or making) thoughtful but inexpensive Christmas gifts is a way to show you care without blowing your budget this year.
 Gifts can be inexpensive, meaningful, AND budget-friendly!